 Rocky Mountain Spotted Fever

-- Life-threatening, small vessel vasculitis
+- Potentially life-threatening, small vessel vasculitis

 - Caused by infection with Rickettsia rickettsii, an obligate intracellular gram-negative coccobacillus, predominantly transmitted by three species of ticks in the United States